misleadingname/shuzu/README.md

 ## Prerequisites
 For shuzu to work, it needs to be in this environment:
-- A PHP version that is greater than 8.0 (version's lower than 8.1 werent tested!).
+- A PHP version that is greater than 8.0 (version's lower than 8.1 weren't tested!).
 - SQLite, image-magick extensions installed and enabled.
 - An empty subdomain.
-Shuzu **can't** run in a subdirectory because of it's heavy reliance on routing.
+Shuzu **can't** run in a subdirectory because of its heavy reliance on routing.

 ## Installation
  - Pull the repo inside an empty directory. `git clone https://github.com/japannt/shuzu.git`